 |TWW-111||Global Trends for Business and Society|

-The Wharton online courses can be accessed through personal access logins provided individually to participants.
-Tests and quizzes are for monitoring comprehension and learning progress.
-However, all participants must submit a 3,000-word business essay during this stage and scores of this assignment impact the program completion decision.
+The Wharton Online courses can be accessed through personal access logins provided individually to participants.
+Tests and quizzes are for monitoring comprehension and learning progress and will affect the final program completion decision.

-These courses are not delivered live.
-The sessions by Wharton professors and learning material etc., are stored in the cloud and Associate Fellow participants are given exclusive access rights through private logins.
-This arrangement ensures that participants enjoy the convenience of studying the online modules any time they like.
-The online course-modules listed above qualified for the program after an extensive evaluation of their utility in HR and Talent Management careers.
-However, TMI and Wharton may replace them with other courses in the interest of the quality of learning.
-All participants are informed sufficiently in advance about all such changes to help them plan their studies.
+Please note, participants are given exclusive access rights to sessions and learning material by Wharton professors through private logins.
+These online modules were selected for the program after an extensive evaluation of their utility in HR and Talent Management careers.
+However, TMI and Wharton may replace them with other modules in the interest of the quality of learning.

 Participants undergo a five-day MasterClass led by Wharton professors at the school’s Philadelphia campus.
 This is an intensive learning experience designed to grow and strengthen the professional expertise of participants.
 Instruction includes the latest research and best practices while leveraging the knowledge, experience, and insights of the participants.
 This stage is designed to empower participants to transform their organizations and the HR profession.

 The following table lists the courses in this stage: